-An entity that has been designed so that voting or similar rights are not the dominant factor in deciding who controls the entity, such as when any voting rights relate to administrative tasks only and the relevant activities are directed by means of contractual arrangements.
+A structured entity is an entity that has been designed so that voting or similar rights are not the dominant factor in deciding who controls the entity, such as when any voting rights relate to administrative tasks only and the relevant activities are directed by means of contractual arrangements.

-Whether an investee is a structured entity is a key factor in determining the extent of disclosures required under IFRS 12.
+Whether an investee is a structured-entity is a key factor in determining the extent of disclosures required under IFRS 12.

 - 10(b)(ii) and 14–17 of IFRS 12 require an entity to disclose the nature of and changes in the risks associated with its interests in consolidated structured entities